CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNextAndOverallConcepts.md

 the value of that parameter simply by adding  const router = useRouter() and using router.paramName.
 The value will be available on that case inside router.query, being possible to destructure it with const { id} = router.query

+If we refresh our page, we will see that every time the css is being applied to our project with zero problems, but if we go into our inspect and disable the js, we are going to see that the whole css has not been fully applied, only the traditonal HTML.

+This happens because the vast majority css libraries we use to work with, they are libraries that style our component at run time, which means that the CSS is going to be applied only on the client browser.
+Next work with the concept or SSR, so even if we disable JS, the content of our page is still going to be shown on the screen.
+Different from cases where we use react, and don't have next in its code, the UI code, if we disable the JS, won't even show up, because the whole code is created in run time.

+In Next, when the user accesses our page, in realitym he's accessing a node server, and that node server will create the UI on the server side for us, and it returns the full HTML to the browser, that's why we can visualize the interface even with browser's js disabled, because it's not the browser who's creating the interface, is the node server.

-To ensure that our styles are going to be rendered even when the javascript is turned off, we need to, on the head tag of our document, to add a style tag with the id stitches and a dangerouslySetInnerHtml={{__html: getCssText()}}, the getCssText from the backend side, when the user loads our page, on the next server it'll mount the page inside the next js (node server) check what are the necessary css for that page and return in this function, and it will return that css on a style tag, by doing that we will see that on the head of the pages, in a style tag with the id stitches with all the styles we utilized
+To ensure that our styles are going to be rendered even when the javascript is turned off, for the SSR, we need to, on the head tag ofour document, to add a style tag with the id stitches and a dangerouslySetInnerHtml={{__html: getCssText()}}, the getCssText, which is returned by the stitches initialization function, will, from the backend side, load the page inside inside the next js (node server), check what is the necessary css for that page and return in this function.
+It will return that css on a style tag, by doing that we will see that on the head of the pages, in a style tag with the id stitches with all the styles we utilized

 __________________________________________________________________________________________________________________________